andymeneely/victory-point-salad/docs/RULES.md

 =====================

 <div class="snark">
-  To play this game by yourself, first accept your own loneliness.
+  To play this game by yourself, you must first accept your own loneliness.
 </div>

 To play this game by yourself, take in 4 Resource and 4 Specials into your hand to start.
 Purchase rows have 3 cards available each for Resources and Specials.
 Take 2 Blockers instead of 1.